 Do you enjoy helping others learn and tend to be patient with others?
 Tutoring is one of the best ways to make money in college.
 You can work with students of all ages, from elementary school to college level.

 Tutoring allows you to choose your hours around your availability and schedule.
 You can also choose to work with students in person or online.
-This is great if you already have school or a full-time job or other commitments during the week.
+This is great if you already have school, a full-time job, or other commitments during the week.
 Since most students are busy during the week, you’ll likely find the most demand for your services on weekends.

 Tutors can charge anywhere from $20-$50 per hour, depending on their experience and the subject they’re teaching.
 In-person tutoring tends to be more expensive than online tutoring since there are additional expenses, such as transportation.
 Once you build up a reputation, you can start charging higher rates for your services.

 There are a number of different ways to find clients as a tutor.
 You can reach out to local schools and colleges, post flyers in public places, or ask friends and family if they know anyone who could use your services.
-You can also find work through online tutoring platforms like Varsity Tutors and Chegg.
+You can also work from home one day a week through online tutoring platforms like Varsity Tutors and Chegg.

 5. Uber/Lyft Driver